|

 at the Royal Festival Hall with the same concerto in March 1983.
 Later in that year Sgouros returned to the Royal Festival Hall for his U.K. recital

-debut, and to give the U.K. premiere of the Symphonic Piano Concerto by Greek composer Kalomiris.
+Symphonic Piano Concerto by Greek composer Kalomiris.
 Sgouros was fortunate to have the opportunity to play for the great Artur

 Rubinstein just a few months before his death.
 Rubinstein was deeply affected by